• Facebook

 A bowl of cheeseburger soup

-Cooked ground beef and potatoes in a soup pot.
+Cooked ground beef and potatoes in a pot.

 • This recipe calls for Velveeta cheese, because it produces the creamiest end result.
-You can substitute shredded cheddar cheese if you’re opposed to using Velveeta, but I urge you to give the Velveeta a try because the texture is so much better in the finished soup.
+You can substitute shredded cheddar cheese or deli American cheese if you’re opposed to using Velveeta.
+Give the Velveeta a try because the texture is so much better in the finished soup.

 • I use Russet potatoes in this soup, but yellow potatoes or red potatoes will also work if that’s what you have on hand.

-• To make the bun croutons, you can cube up sesame buns and either cook them for a minute or two in a toaster oven, or cook them with a little butter in a skillet until golden brown.
+To make the hamburger bun croutons, first cut sesame hamburger buns into cubes.
+Next you can either toast them for a minute or two in a toaster oven, or cook them with a little butter in a skillet until golden brown.

-Cheeseburger soup with cubes of Velveeta cheese and bacon being stirred in.
+Potato soup base with cubes of Velveeta cheese and bacon being stirred in.

 Cheeseburger soup topped with bacon, tomato, pickles and croutons.